amirs7/tutorials/docker/introduction/5-docker-volume/Readme.md

 ```
 Okay, let's remove the container again!
 ```
-docker rm -f mysql-server
+docker rm -f mysql-container
 ```
-You can see that the `mysql_data` directory and its content has remained intact.
+You can see that the `mysql-data` directory and its content has remained intact.

 To verify this, create a new mysql container with this volume:
 ```
-docker run --name mysql-container -v $(pwd)/mysql_data:/var/lib/mysql -d mysql
+docker run --name mysql-container -v $(pwd)/mysql-data:/var/lib/mysql -d mysql
 ```
 > We didn't specified the `MYSQL_ROOT_PASSWORD` variable in the above command.
 This value is used during the database initialization and since we already have the data, the root user is already created and initialization won't take place again.
 Even if we specify this environment variable, it won't be used.